Monarto South Farm

-Our Monarto South farm marks the beginning of the process - a place where The Simplist philosophy is put into practice, from soil to final extract.
-It serves as a foundation for observing how plants are grown, understood, and brought into each formulation.
+Our Monarto South Farm marks the beginning of the process - a place where The Simplist philosophy is put into practice, from soil to final extract.
+It serves as a foundation for observing how plants are grown and best incorporated into each formulation.

 -